 The employer contribution is mostly made by the state of Illinois.
 A university or community college may pay some of the employer normal cost, or the cost of pension benefits accrued by an employee in a given year, when an employee is paid from federal, trust or other non-state funds.
-For example, in fiscal year 2022, SURS employer contributions from the actual employers will be approximately $62.4 million, roughly 14.4% of the total employer normal cost and less than 3% of the total certified contribution.
+For example, in fiscal year 2023, SURS employer contributions from the actual employers are estimated to be approximately $67.048 million, roughly 14.5% of the total employer normal cost and 3.2% of the total certified contribution.

 Since fiscal year 1996, the state contribution has been made as a direct appropriation to SURS.
 It is a separate appropriation from the state’s appropriations to universities and community colleges for their operating expenses.
 The state’s contributions for retiree health insurance, including the state’s contribution to the College Insurance Program, are also separate from the state’s contribution to SURS.

 The employer contribution to SURS consists of two key components:

 - The normal cost, which includes: (1) the cost of pension benefits accrued by employees in a year in the defined benefit plan; (2) the cost of funding the defined contribution plan (known as the SURS Retirement Savings Plan), which is set at 7.6% of pensionable earnings by Illinois law; and (3) amounts contributed by universities and community colleges for employees paid from federal, trust, and other non-state funds; and

 - The amount allocated to reducing the unfunded liability of the defined benefit plan.